riz671/fullstack-sql-mock/README.md

   1. DONE -> Build out and debug your server and database connection so that on postman requests to the proper endpoints, you will get an expected response (i.e - "Hello from GET") (note: you may have to refactor some of the existing code)
   2. DONE -> In the path [/db/index.js] write out your database connection.
-  3. In the path [/db/models.js] OR [/db/schema.sql] write a schema for Products that includes the necessary keys.
+  3. DONE -> In the path [/db/models.js] OR [/db/schema.sql] write a schema for Products that includes the necessary keys.
-  4. In the path [/db/seed.js] write code that will seed the database with at least 10 random products (a random product generator has been provided.
+  4. DONE -> In the path [/db/seed.js] write code that will seed the database with at least 10 random products (a random product generator has been provided.
 You will not need to modify it other than where the comment prompts you to write code)
-  5. In the path [/db/dbhelpers.js] write code to handle your database queries (make sure they are connected to your server so that with postman, each request works the way they should)
+  5. DONE -> In the path [/db/dbhelpers.js] write code to handle your database queries (make sure they are connected to your server so that with postman, each request works the way they should)

   Now that your server and database is hooked up, move on to the front-end